 There will be no hitting or rough treatment of dogs.
 Canine aggressive behavior toward other dogs or people is not acceptable and will be handled by the instructor.

-No female dogs allowed in any Basic or Intermediate Level Obedience class while in season.
-Female dogs in season are permitted in the advanced level Obedience classes at the Instructor’s discretion.
-Please contact the instructor prior to attending class with a dog in season.
-No dogs in season are ever allowed in the Agility building.
+Female dogs in season are permitted in the Advanced level Obedience and Advanced Agility classes at the instructor’s discretion.
+Females in season must be wearing appropriate panties.
+Please contact your instructor prior to attending class with a dog in season.

 You are responsible for cleaning up and removing from the building any mess that your dog makes.
 Clean-up supplies are provided.
 Please dispose of waste in the appropriate receptacles.